 She's a Man in Japan: Not exactly to the dubber's faults though, since Lopmon used a gender-neutral dialect in Japanese.

 Taking a level in Badass: As the next season and Hurricane Landing show, Lopmon has an EPIC one available.
 In a more Tamers-relevant example, regaining the ability to Digivolve after Zhuqiaomon rescinded that power, when she became Suzie's partner, constitutes another such level.

 A rogue Digimon that resembles a court jester, content to run around the city and annoy everyone.
 He had a strange relationship with Renamon.
-Then he gets a power boost, and it kind of goes to his head...His digivolutions are as follows:
+Then he gets a power boost, and it kind of goes to his head...See Beelzemon below for his tropes during his time as a bad guy.His digivolutions are as follows:

 In-Training: Yaamon, a mischievous-looking blob.